markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 	- Random Forests
 	- Gradient Boosted Trees

-And finally the magnitude of the features affect us.

-Well model performance think for example in a length variable.

-If the variable is in meters and we change it we transform it into kilometers.

-The coefficient that multiplies that bearable will also change if what we are building is a linear in

-than from a different perspective.
+And finally the magnitude of the features affects as well model performance.
+Think for example in a length variable.
+If the variable is in meters and we change it, we transform it into kilometers, the coefficient that multiplies that variable will also change if what we are building is a linear in than from a different perspective.

 If you're trying to predict house price and we have one body able that is the area intense of square